sbmkvp/footfall_from_wifi_sensors/review/response.md

 > location has atleast 2/3 counts in the same time interval.

-2. Will you give more detail information about the data and the parameters for various clustering algorithms?
+2. Will you give more detailed information about the data and the parameters for various clustering algorithms?
 Including the number of records, the number of clusters.
 How about the performance for different clustering methods in your study？